mattsills/mattsills.github.io/_posts/2024-03-02-rabin-karp.md

 H_{n+1} = H_{n}+a_{n+w}B^{n+w} - B^{n}a_{n}
 $$

-This might seem a bit complicated, but it's just the result of taking rolling sums of the power series:
+This is just the result of taking rolling sums of the power series:

 $$
 \begin{align*}